COSC3020/graph-representations-megrose10/README.md

 does contain the solution, so you can have a look at it if you get stuck, but try not to peek before attempting to solve it on your own.

-I went to Ali Torabi's office hours to disuss runtime analysis.
+I went to Ali Torabi's office hours to disuss runtime analysis and reviewed the slides for this class.
 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

 ## Runtime Analysis